Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* The amount of $200 was successfully paid and registered.
+* The amount of $267 was successfully paid and registered.
-* Remaining debt : 267$
+* Your payment has been completed.